Alyhermon/Alyhermon/README.md

 This is me, Alina Marina Hermon Castro and current I am study Software Engineering at APEC but I am Tec.sotfware Development because I studied a technician about sotfware development at ITLA

-# I am Full stack
+# I am Full stack developer

 -----------------------------------------------------------------------------------------------
 # My skills